What's New!

 The hamlet belonged to Ospedale di S. Spirito until 1982 when it was acquired by local authorities and opened to the public.

-S. Severa: (left to right): a tower of the external walls; eastern side of the castle; sea front showing the old tower and the castle
+S. Severa: (left): a tower of the external walls; (centre) eastern side of the castle; (right) sea front showing the old tower and the castle

-On the sea front S. Severa was protected by a XIVth century castle built next to an existing tall tower.
+On the sea front S. Severa was protected by a XVIth century castle built next to an existing tall tower.

 Roman memories: (left) inscription celebrating the restoration of a bridge dedicated to Apollo; (right) bridge at Km 60,700